 Long-distance runner or not, you’ve likely heard of the act known as ‘carbo-loading’.
 Increasing carbs while decreasing mileage in the days leading up to race day is a common practice for those of us who hit the marathon pavement.
 As carbs are an essential fuel source to sustain us on those long runs, increasing our intake of carbohydrate-rich foods (think pasta, rice, cereals) before a race helps prepare us to cross that finish line with a smile.

-Below are the essential DOS and DON’TS while carbo-loading and planning your nutritional intake for the Rock ‘n’ Roll Oasis Vancouver Half Marathon and Cunningham Seawall 10K.
-(But you can take these lessons to any destination race you’re planning this year!)
+Below are the essential DOS and DON’TS while carbo-loading and planning your nutritional intake for a marathon or half-marathon.

 DON’T order a meal you haven’t consumed before.
 Avoid channeling your inner Jamie Oliver by whipping-up something new in the kitchen.
 Regardless of how many races you’ve participated in, your nerves are likely kicked into high-gear prior to race day.
 Stick with something familiar.

 DO monitor your nutritional intake 2-3 days leading up to a race.
 Ensure you are consuming breakfast, lunch and dinner that fall in-line with the calorie intake that is appropriate for your body.

 DON’T over-indulge.
 Carbo-loading doesn’t mean you can eat everything in-sight.

 DO hydrate with familiar beverages.
 Coconut water (no-pulp) is a favourite of mine.
 Carry a water bottle with you and drink like it’s going out of style, especially if you are visiting and exploring a beautiful new city.